-The key here is humility—the best leaders never assume that because they sit at the top of the organization, they have nothing left to learn.
-In fact, I’ve observed that the best leaders are the hungriest learners.
+In fact, I've observed that the best leaders are the hungriest learners.
 Needless to say, their beliefs, attitudes and actions cascade through the whole organization making it much easier for the talent teams to get traction.

-Most importantly, leaders hold managers accountable for the health of their teams.
 All of the above efforts fall flat if managers are not evaluated and rewarded based on the health of their teams.
-High performing organizations don’t turn a blind eye to the damage being done by poor managers.
+High performing organizations don't turn a blind eye to the damage being done by poor managers.